8 ways to encourage employees to share your content on social media

 This spells significant career growth for advocates.
 Unsurprisingly, almost 86% of employee advocates cite the increased social presence as having a positive impact on their career.

-Once employees understand how advocacy is beneficial for their careers, that would motivate them to engage and share more content.
+Once employees understand how advocacy benefits their careers, they will be motivated to engage and share more content.

-Employees are a valuable partner when it comes to ensuring the success of your advocacy program.
-Forget valuable, without them there is no advocacy program.
-So making them feel recognized, incentivizing them through tangible rewards, or demonstrating the benefits of advocacy for them—these are all effective ways to encourage employees to share your content and make your program a success.
+Employees are valuable partners when it comes to ensuring the success of your advocacy program.
+Forget valuable; without them, there is no advocacy program.
+So, making them feel recognized, incentivizing them through tangible rewards, or demonstrating the benefits of advocacy for them are all effective ways to encourage employees to share your content and make your program a success.